byu-cs329/type-checking/Part_1.md

 * `QualifiedName:<environment>` (e.q., `n.a`) (part 1)
 * `MethodInvocation:<environment>` (part 1)

-If something seems unusually hard then reach out to the instructor as it most likely out of scope or not intended.
+If something seems unusually hard then reach out to the instructor as it is most likely out of scope or not intended.

 ## Symbol Table Interface

 The project code includes a symbol table to implement the environment.
 It also checks many of the above properties for the Java subset and throws exceptions when it sees language features that are *out of scope* (see the code).
-Only use the `ISymbolTable` interface to construct the type proof as is patterned in the `TypeCheckBuilder` code.
+Only use the [ISymbolTable](./src/main/java/edu/byu/cs329/typechecker/ISymbolTable.java) interface to construct the type proof as is patterned in the [TypeCheckBuilder](./src/main/java/edu/byu/cs329/typechecker/TypeCheckBuilder.java) code.
 There are JavaDoc comments in `ISymbolTable` to define the interface.
-When in doubt, look at `SymbolTableBuilder`.
+When in doubt, look at [SymbolTableBuilder](./src/main/java/edu/byu/cs329/typechecker/SymbolTableBuilder.java).
 The symbol table is provided as is.
 There are no intentional defects, but the code is non-trivial, so please report and fix defects discovered.

 ## Type proof